-Here’s a writing exercise I did together with Claire French, Paula Guzzanti and Alex Hoare, at the Chichester intensive research week, 25-29 of June, 2018.
+Here’s a workshop exercise I did together with Claire French, Paula Guzzanti and Alex Hoare, at the Chichester intensive research week, 25-29 of June, 2018.

-When you tired of writing, tired of being intellectual, of being smart, then maybe it’s time to try out this exercise.
+When you tired of writing, tired of fixing words and meanings, tired of being smart, then maybe it’s time to try out this exercise.

 - Take a paper and a pencil.

 - Get yourself into a writing position (e.g. put the paper on a table or other surface, take up the pencil, bring pencil to the paper)

 - Start writing.
 However, the aim is not to produce letters, words or sentences.
 You write without the purpose to reveal linguistic meaning, instead you write, and you engage with the act of writing through rhythm, repetition, variation and melody.
 (You imagine to write a letter to some-one, to yourself, to an object but without using the alphabet, since you will be inventing your own…)